enoskyeza/practice/README.md

 Advanced Selectors and Pseudo-classes: Use complex CSS selectors and pseudo-classes to style specific elements, such as nth-child, nth-of-type, and attribute selectors.

 CSS Animations with Keyframes: Create complex animations using CSS keyframes, incorporating multiple stages and properties to achieve intricate motion effects.

+CSS Architecture and Methodologies: Implement a CSS architecture methodology like BEM (Block, Element, Modifier) or SMACSS (Scalable and Modular Architecture for CSS) for a larger project to maintain scalability and maintainability.